The Sociological Quarterly

 The Sociological Quarterly (TSQ) is a quarterly peer-reviewed academic journal published by Taylor and Francis for the Midwest Sociological Society.
 It covers all areas of sociology and publishes both quantitative and qualitative research.
-The current editors-in-chief are Michael A. Long and Andrew S. Fullerton (Oklahoma State University) and the deputy editor is Jonathan S. Coley (Oklahoma State University).
+The current editor-in-chief is Jonathan S. Coley (Oklahoma State University).

 The Quarterly started in 1939 as The Midwest Sociologist, making TSQ among the oldest broad interest sociological journals in the U.S. Previous editors of TSQ were: